KernFerm/BubblesTheDev-WebBrowser/Docs/readme.md

 It keeps familiar browser features like tabs, bookmarks, downloads, saved passwords, a built-in home page, split view, and media tools, but pairs them with stronger local-first defaults, clearer runtime visibility, and a more inspectable project surface.

-Version `1.2.160` continues that direction as a browser-polish and privacy-control release that keeps the browser current while preserving its local-first privacy, profile, accessibility, multilingual, and everyday browsing feature set.
+Version `1.2.200` continues that direction as a stream-stability, blocker, and fingerprint-protection update on top of the previous `1.2.160` browser-polish and privacy-control release.

 The overall goal is simple: